thatandromeda/django-oauth-toolkit/docs/settings.rst

 Settings
 ========

-Our configurations are all namespaced under the `OAUTH2_PROVIDER` settings with the solely exception of `OAUTH2_PROVIDER_APPLICATION_MODEL`: this is because of the way Django currently implements swappable models.
+Our configurations are all namespaced under the `OAUTH2_PROVIDER` settings with the sole exception of `OAUTH2_PROVIDER_APPLICATION_MODEL`: this is because of the way Django currently implements swappable models.
 See issue #90 (https://github.com/evonove/django-oauth-toolkit/issues/90) for details.